"At Mike Murburg, P.A., we believe that justice is more than a system. It should be your end result." ®

 - Studies show that claimants who are represented by attorneys are 300% more likely to win their cases than claimants who are not represented by legal counsel.

-- Attorney’s fees are capped by federal law through trial at $6,000.00 or 25% whichever is the lesser.
-Your initial consultation is always free.
+- Attorney’s fees in Social Security Disability cases are generally capped by the Social Security Administration through trial at $7,200.00 or 25% whichever is the lesser.
+Your initial consultation is always free and no fees or costs are due unless we win your case.”

 - Hiring an experienced Tampa Social Security Disability Attorney and his experienced staff will take a great deal of the mental and physical burden and worry off your shoulders.